Education and Tangible Resources:

 Burnout & Recovery

 • Cycles Between High and Low Energy → One week is super productive, the next week is complete exhaustion.
+Or has high energy when certain people are present, but crashes after.

 • Needs Extended Alone Time → Avoids talking to people for days to recover from social exhaustion.
 Or is afraid of alone time and can’t be with their own thoughts so wants others constantly to distract their mind.